FedericoDiMarzo/MusesEchoes/README.md

 FOTO_OSC

-inside the const dat block named “parameters” (top left of the network) other settings can be modified, affecting the visuals, such as the midi note extensions of the various midi instruments, the size of the rendered notes, the vertical speed, etc..
+inside the const dat block named “params” (top left of the network) other settings can be modified, affecting the visuals, such as the midi note extensions of the various midi instruments, the size of the rendered notes, the vertical speed, etc..

 FOTO_PARAMETERS